Are you looking for cool apps that pay you???

 29. Heart Walk

 American Heart Association's Heart Walk raises funds and awareness through walking, just like the Race for the Cure.
-Again, you won't be directly earning money — but you're helping a great organization in the process.
+You're still earning money, just for a cause instead of your piggybank.

 stickK is a free app that incentivizes your exercise goals.
 The key to stickK is that you have to spend to earn, but if you're planning on losing weight, this is a great way to cash-in.
 After you create an account, you'll fill out a Commitment Contract and pledge to lose 1 pound per week for six weeks; after that, you put your money on the line.

 Maybe you put in $60, so that's $10 a week.
-If you don't lose the weight, your money goes to a charitable organization that you would hate for your money.
-One bonus is that your weight loss journey relies upon the honor system, so if you don't lose the weight, you can still say you did.
+If you don't lose the weight, your money goes to a charitable organization.

 Apps That Pay You for Shopping